olafrancis/devops_aug_trevotech/WK4/Answers/Solution.md

 3. Provide a screenshot showing Docker running successfully.

 **Docker Architecture and Components:**
-Docker uses a client-server architecture²³²⁴:
+Docker uses a client-server architecture²⁴:
-- **Docker Daemon:** The server component that manages Docker objects like images, containers, networks, and volumes²³.
+- **Docker Daemon:** The server component that manages Docker objects like images, containers, networks, and volumes.
-- **Docker Client:** The command-line interface (CLI) that users interact with to send commands to the Docker daemon²³.
+- **Docker Client:** The command-line interface (CLI) that users interact with to send commands to the Docker daemon.
-- **Docker Images:** Read-only templates used to create Docker containers²³.
+- **Docker Images:** Read-only templates used to create Docker containers.
-- **Docker Containers:** Lightweight, standalone, and executable packages that include everything needed to run a piece of software²³.
+- **Docker Containers:** Lightweight, standalone, and executable packages that include everything needed to run a piece of software.
 - **Docker Registries:** Repositories where Docker images are stored and distributed.
-Docker Hub is the default public registry²³.
+Docker Hub is the default public registry.

 ### Task 3: Hands-On Practical with Docker